High School Counseling

 In the fall, every 8th grade family is invited to schedule a meeting with a Presbyterian School high school counselor.
 These meetings identify school options and facilitate the partnership between school and family during the high school admissions process.
 The meeting allows time for parents and students to ask questions about the process and understand the various responsibilities required of the family during the admissions season.

 During the fall of 8th grade students and faculty visit private high schools together as a class.
-High schools are also welcome on campus to present information to the class during lunch.
+High schools are also welcome on campus to present information during the school day.
 Students and families are encouraged to attend Open Houses and other high school admission events to get a better feel for each high school.